facebook

 Posterior capsular rupture (PCR) is the most common and the most important intraoperative complication during cataract surgery.
 When it occurs, there is:

-40 fold increased risk of post cataract retinal detachment
+20 fold risk of post cataract retinal detachment

 Although PCR is occasionally unavoidable, it is generally accepted as an indicator of surgical quality.